 - Remove from heat.

-- Stir in the baking soda, arrowroot powder and essential oils.
+- Stir in the white kaolin clay (or baking soda), arrowroot powder and essential oils.

 - Stir frequently while cooling to ensure a creamy texture.